hashicorp/terraform-provider-aws/website/docs/r/lambda_permission.html.markdown

 # Resource: aws_lambda_permission

-Gives an external source (like a EventBridge Rule, SNS, or S3) permission to access the Lambda function.
+Gives an external source (like an EventBridge Rule, SNS, or S3) permission to access the Lambda function.

 ## Example Usage